 Attack scenario and security implications

 As outlined in the introduction, a practical software-based exploit for a wallet vulnerability is particularly serious due to the potential scalability of the attack.
-For example, malware targeted at cryptocurrency users could infecting a large number of hosts and then attack the relevant devices.
+For example, malware targeted at cryptocurrency users could infect a large number of hosts and then attack the relevant devices.

 The general attack complexity is fairly low for this specific vulnerability: